Super Bowl winners throughout history: Full list from 2023 all the way back to the first in 1967

 Who won the 2023 Super Bowl last year?

-The Kansas City Chiefs picked up their third Super Bowl win in franchise history last year.
+The Kansas City Chiefs picked up their third Super Bowl win in franchise history in 2023.
 It was the second Super Bowl win for Mahomes, who has led his team to at least the AFC Championship game all six years he has been the starting quarterback.

 Super Bowl 57 began with an opening drive touchdown by the Eagles to put them up 7-0.
 The Chiefs responded with a touchdown drive of their own, tying the game at 7 on with an 18-yard reception by Kelce.
 Both offenses sputtered on their next drives, but the Eagles went up 14-7 on the first play of the second quarter, a 45-yard pass from Jalen Hurts to A.J.
 Brown.

-Note: This story has been updated to correct a reference to the Kansas City Chiefs' record; 2023 was their third Super Bowl win.